x0techdad/minecraft-vending-machine/README.md

   * #### Minecraft server is a stateful app, game data (user and world saved states) is saved on mounted volumes.
 Data loss is inevitable if stored locally due to the ephemeral nature of container storage.
     The above requires us to provide stable, persistent data storage to our containerized app via  Persistent Volumes (PVs).
-    * [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) is used to provide persistent and stabale data storage in all deployment models.
+[Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) is used to provide persistent and stable data storage in all deployment models.
       * This storage is managed manually if using ACI.
       * AKS minimizes management overhead, by dynamically manage this storage for us.